-Additionally, the bill modifies the procedures for transferring funds from the state general fund to the pooled money investment portfolio, establishing a transfer schedule for specific years.
-It introduces a limitation on investments in specie legal tender, capping them at 20% of the total pooled money investment portfolio at the time of investment.
-The bill also repeals K.S.A.
+The bill also modifies the procedures for transferring funds from the state general fund to the pooled money investment portfolio, establishing a schedule for specific transfers through 2022 and limiting investments in specie legal tender to 20% of the total portfolio at the time of investment.
+It repeals K.S.A.
 2024 Supp.
 75-4209, indicating a significant change in the legal framework governing these financial transactions.
+Furthermore, the act includes provisions to protect depository account holders from unauthorized governmental actions, declaring such actions null and void, and requires the state treasurer to report annually to the legislature on the operations and financial status of the depositories.
 The act will take effect upon its publication in the statute book.

 Statutes affected: As introduced: 75-4209